End-to-end Listen, Look, Speak and Act: Introduction

 Despite remarkable progress, prevailing paradigms address only isolated aspects of this holistic challenge, producing either disembodied ``talkers'' or non-conversant ``doers''.
 On the one hand, full-duplex conversational speech LLMs have been developed to enable seamlessly more natural interaction \citep{moshi,wang2024freeze,yu2025salmonn}.
 These models can engage in low-latency speech-to-speech interaction, capturing not only semantic content but also paralinguistic cues such as speaker identity and emotion.
 Vision information can also be incorporated to support video-based conversations \citep{gpt4o,vita}.
 While they can see, listen, and speak, they remain disembodied observers, fundamentally incapable of translating their understandings into physical actions to interact with the environment.
 On the other hand, Vision-Language-Action (VLA) models have achieved notable success in grounding language in manipulation tasks \citep{zitkovich2023rt,kim2024openvla,black2024pi_0}.
 However, these models are metaphorically ``deaf'' and ``mute''.
 They typically operate on textual instructions within a rigid, turn-based framework and lack the ability to process raw auditory signals or generate spoken responses.
 This half-duplex, turn-based paradigm fundamentally limits their interactivity, making them unable to handle natural conversational behaviors like turn-taking and barge-ins.

-To bridge this gap and advance toward more human-like AGI, we introduce \textbf{ELLSA} (\textbf{E}nd-to-end \textbf{L}isten, \textbf{L}ook, \textbf{S}peak and \textbf{A}ct), the first end-to-end model capable of simultaneous listening, looking, speaking, and acting.
+To bridge this gap and advance toward more human-like real-time multimodal interactive agents (human-like intelligence), we introduce \textbf{ELLSA} (\textbf{E}nd-to-end \textbf{L}isten, \textbf{L}ook, \textbf{S}peak and \textbf{A}ct), the first end-to-end model capable of simultaneous listening, looking, speaking, and acting.
 ELLSA adopts a full-duplex, streaming architecture for multimodal interaction, continuously processing visual and auditory inputs while generating speech and actions in parallel.
 This enables behaviors previously unattainable for AI agents, such as simultaneously answering questions in both text and speech while performing tasks (``speaking-while-acting''), particularly the question can be grounded in the context (``context-grounded VQA while acting'') or instantly stopping an action upon hearing an interruptive spoken command (``action barge-in'').